 He donates these facilities because he believes that sports keep kids out of trouble and teach them discipline, determination, perseverance and develop character that last a lifetime.

 Greg is married to Lee Hatcher and they have five children: Kelsey, Haley, Larkin, Layne, and Mattie.
-They have 3 grandchildren: AJ, Jordy and Henry.
+They have 4 grandchildren: AJ, Jordy, Henry and Samuel.
 All five of his children played College Sports.
 They attend Trinity Presbyterian Church where Greg serves as an Elder.

 Woody Harrelson, President